javert-click/javert-click/README.md

 ./webworkerstestsuite.sh
 ```

-These commands will run all the applicable tests for the WebMessaging and WebWorkers APIs, printing information about its progress; we estimate this process to take approximately 240 minutes for WebMessaging and 600 minutes for WebWorkers.
+These commands will run all the applicable tests for the WebMessaging and WebWorkers APIs, printing information about its progress; we estimate this process to take approximately **240** minutes for WebMessaging and **600** minutes for WebWorkers.
-The results will be available in the files `result_wm.txt` and result_workers.txt` (respectively corresponding to the WebMessaging and WebWorkers test suites) in the environment folder.
+The test results will be printed to the console, but we provide the full result in the files `result_wm.txt` and `result_workers.txt` (respectively corresponding to the WebMessaging and WebWorkers test suites) in the environment folder.

 We also provide the `mp.sh` script for running a single test for each of these APIs.
 The usage is analogous, with the difference that they take a single file as input instead of a folder.